wqking/eventpp/readme.md

 ## Build the unit tests

 The library itself is header only and doesn't need building.
-If you want to run the unit tests, follow below steps:
-1. `cd tests/build`
+The unit test requires CMake to build, and there is a makefile to ease the building.
-2. Run `make` with different target.
+Go to folder `tests/build`, then run `make` with different target.
-    * make vc17 #generate solution files for Microsoft Visual Studio 2017, then open eventpptest.sln in folder project_vc17
+- `make vc17` #generate solution files for Microsoft Visual Studio 2017, then open eventpptest.sln in folder project_vc17
-    * make vc15 #generate solution files for Microsoft Visual Studio 2015, then open eventpptest.sln in folder project_vc15
+- `make vc15` #generate solution files for Microsoft Visual Studio 2015, then open eventpptest.sln in folder project_vc15
-    * make mingw #build using MinGW
+- `make mingw` #build using MinGW
-    * make linux #build on Linux
+- `make linux` #build on Linux

 ## Roadmap (what's next)

-* Move GCallback from my [cpgf library](https://github.com/cpgf/cpgf), so eventpp becomes a completed callback, callback list, and event dispatcher library.
+- Move GCallback from my [cpgf library](https://github.com/cpgf/cpgf), so eventpp becomes a completed callback, callback list, and event dispatcher library.

-* Let me know your requirement.
+- Let me know your requirement.

 ## Motivations